trabz777/Time-banking-website-PHP/READ ME.md

 3 - If you are using XAMPP then you also need to change the connection variables in 'server.php'.
 There will be a comment line there to help you.
 4 - Run your PHP server in browser and open the specified folder, ENJOY THE TEMPLATE.
 It can be amended for many purposes.

-NOTE: I had named worker database table as ìfreelancerî to make things clear for myself in the beginning of development phase.
+NOTE: I had named worker database table as ‚Äúfreelancer‚Äù to make things clear for myself in the beginning of development phase.
-Itís just the word used for ìworkerî in my database.
+It‚Äôs just the word used for ‚Äúworker‚Äù in my database.